Just Weighing

 President Reagan continued and intensified the war on drugs in the 1980s, with his wife Nancy leading the "Just Say No" campaign to discourage drug use among young people.
 He passed the Anti-Drug Abuse Act of 1986, which established mandatory minimum sentences for drug offenses based on weight rather than role or intent.
 For example, possessing five grams of crack cocaine (a form of cocaine that was more common among poor people and people of color) triggered a five-year mandatory sentence, while possessing 500 grams of powder cocaine (a form of cocaine that was more common among wealthy people and white people) triggered the same sentence.
 This created a huge racial disparity in sentencing outcomes.

-People of color in the USA suffered greatly from the war on drugs.
-It caused a surge of imprisonment, violence, discrimination, and injustice.
-The American Civil Liberties Union (ACLU) reports that the prison population for drug crimes rose from 50,000 to over 400,000 between 1980 and 2000.
-More than half of these prisoners were black or Latino, even though they were only a quarter of the population.
-In some states, the prison rates for black men on drug charges were 20 to 50 times higher than those of white men.
+The war on drugs had devastating consequences for people of color in the USA.
+It led to mass incarceration, police brutality, racial profiling, civil rights violations, family separation, economic marginalization, and social stigma.
+According to the American Civil Liberties Union (ACLU), between 1980 and 2000, the number of people incarcerated for drug offenses increased from 50,000 to over 400,000.
+More than half of these people were black or Latino, even though they made up only about a quarter of the population.
+In some states, black men were sent to prison on drug charges at rates that were 20 to 50 times higher than those of white men.

 The war on drugs also failed to achieve its stated goals of reducing drug supply and demand.
 Despite spending billions of dollars.